 Kayaking down the Wisla River immediately to the south of the old town isn’t the most popular activity in Krakow, Poland in the middle of May – but it is possible.
-After asking a few locals that spoke English about where I could rent a kayak and eliciting some strange looks, I was eventually helpfully directed to a nondescript building with a yellow sign reading “K.S.
+After asking a few locals who spoke English about where I could rent a kayak and eliciting some strange looks, I was eventually helpfully directed to a nondescript building with a yellow sign with “K.S.
 Nadwislan” printed on it.

 The building is a 10 minute walk from the old Market Square at the heart of Krakow’s old town, and very close to Wawel (pronounced “Vavelle” in English), Poland’s medieval royal castle that is a tourist destination.
 Simply walk south from Wawel to find the river and then follow the north river bank west until you get to a large Novotel.
-Then you just turn right and follow a path down to the waterfront, and a long ramp leading up to “K.S.
+Then turn right and follow a path down to the waterfront, and a long ramp leading up to “K.S.
 Nadwislan” and an opportunity to rent a kayak.
 Along the way, be sure to stop and watch a statue of a dragon that actually breathes fire every couple of minutes or so.

 Renting a kayak from this marina proved to be somewhat of a comedy.
-I had make no attempt to learn any Polish ahead of my short trip, and the older gentleman running the place had no English vocabulary.
+I made no attempt to learn any Polish ahead of my short trip, and the older gentleman running the place had no English vocabulary.
 So we were left to mime to one another.
 I said “kayak” and made use of an invisible paddle.
 He nodded understanding and pointed at my face, then drew a rectangle in the air with his hands to show he wanted my ID as a deposit while I used the rental.
 The fee would be 10 zloty, he said – equivalent to about $3.

-The grey-haired, moustachioed proprietor may not have spoke English, but he was extremely patient and helpful.
+The grey-haired, mustachioed proprietor may not have spoke English, but he was extremely patient and helpful.
 He led me to the storage barn full of kayaks and we picked out a boat, then he helped me carry it down to the riverside dock.
-He demonstrated the use of a skirt (explaining “no wet”) and gave me a lifejacket that fit.
+He demonstrated the use of a skirt (explaining “no wet”) and gave me a life jacket that fit.
 He assisted me getting into the kayak and I must have been somewhat less than graceful, because he looked at me doubtfully and asked “swimming?” while miming the front crawl.
 I nodded and gave him the thumbs up, and I was on my way.